-Based on the number of shares of ordinary shares outstanding as of January 10, 2010, upon completion of this offering, 237,072,449 ordinary shares will be outstanding, assuming no exercise of options other than those options exercised by selling shareholders for the purpose of selling shares in this offering.
+Based on the number of shares of ordinary shares outstanding as of January 4, 2010, upon completion of this offering, shares will be outstanding, assuming no exercise of options other than those options exercised by selling shareholders for the purpose of selling shares in this offering.
 All of the 49,680,000 ordinary shares sold in our IPO are, and the 25,000,000 ordinary shares (or 28,750,000 shares if the underwriters exercise their option to purchase additional shares in full) sold in this offering will be, freely tradable without restrictions or further registration under the Securities Act, except for any shares held by our affiliates as defined in Rule 144 under the Securities Act.
-The holders of approximately 160.8 million ordinary shares have signed lock-up agreements with the underwriters of this offering, under which they have agreed not to sell, transfer or dispose of, directly or indirectly, any shares of our ordinary shares or any securities convertible into or exercisable or exchangeable for ordinary shares without the prior written consent of Deutsche Bank Securities Inc. and Barclays Capital Inc. for a period of 90 days, subject to a possible extension under certain circumstances, after the date of this prospectus.
+The holders of approximately ordinary shares have signed lock-up agreements with the underwriters of this offering, under which they have agreed not to sell, transfer or dispose of, directly or indirectly, any shares of our ordinary shares or any securities convertible into or exercisable or exchangeable for ordinary shares without the prior written consent of Deutsche Bank Securities Inc. and Barclays Capital Inc. for a period of 90 days, subject to a possible extension under certain circumstances, after the date of this prospectus.
+Another approximately shares will not be subject to the new 90-day restricted period but will remain subject to the 180-day restricted period in connection with our IPO, ending February 2, 2010, subject to a possible extension for up to 18 days under certain circumstances.
 The underwriters of the IPO have agreed to waive the extension of the IPO lock-period in connection with this offering.
-As a result, if the IPO lock-up period is not otherwise extended, approximately 0.5 million shares will be available for sale, and approximately 3.3 million shares will become available for sales starting on February 3, 2010, pursuant to the exercise of vested options held by our employees.
-Of the shares that are subject to lock-up agreements, approximately 159.3 million ordinary shares are subject to the contractual transfer restrictions in our Shareholder Agreement, which is described under "Certain Relationships and Related Party Transactions-Second Amended and Restated Shareholder Agreement-Transfer Restrictions."
-An aggregate of approximately 1.9 million shares held by members of our board of directors and employees are subject to transfer restrictions subject to certain exceptions pursuant to the terms of the Management Shareholders Agreement to which they are party, or the terms of the equity incentive plans under which such shares were granted, as applicable.
-These transfer restrictions continue until the fifth anniversary of the date of purchase or. in the case of shares purchased upon exercise of options, the date of grant of the option.
-These shares are currently scheduled to be released from such transfer restrictions as follows: approximately 0.5 million shares in 2010, approximately 1.4 million shares in 2011, no shares in 2012, and less than 0.1 million shares in 2013.
-These remaining shares will generally become available for sale subject to compliance with applicable securities laws or upon expiration of these lock-up agreements or other contractual restrictions.
+As a result, if the IPO lock-up period is not otherwise extended, approximately 3.5 million additional shares will become available for sales starting on February 2, 2010, pursuant to the exercise of vested options held by our employees.
+Of the ordinary shares are subject to the contractual transfer restrictions in our shares that are subject to lock-up agreements, approximately Shareholder Agreement, which is described under "Certain Relationships and Related Party Transactions-Second Amended and Restated Shareholder Agreement-Transfer Restrictions."
+An aggregate of approximately shares held by members of our board of directors and employees who are party to a Management Shareholders Agreement are subject to transfer restrictions, subject to certain exceptions, until the fifth anniversary of the date of purchase or, in the case of shares purchased upon exercise of options, the date of grant of the option.
+These shares are currently scheduled to be released from such transfer restrictions as follows: approximately shares in 2010, approximately shares shares in 2013.
+These remaining shares will generally become available for sale subject to in 2011, no shares in 2012, and approximately compliance with applicable securities laws or upon expiration of these lock-up agreements or other contractual restrictions.